mstyura/IntercomHeapCorruption/README.md

 `asan` is unable to detect memory problem neither on device or simulator.

-Here is and example of debugger output when issue is reproduced during launch:
+Here is and **example** of debugger output when issue is reproduced during launch (it might be different from launch to launch due to nature of a problem: memory could be corrupted in one place, but detection could happen in other place):
 ```log
 IntercomHeapCorruption(3588,0x1f2125900) malloc: Unrecognized value for MallocDebugReport (1) - using 'stderr'
 IntercomHeapCorruption(3588,0x1f2125900) malloc: enabling abort() on bad malloc or free